NSW Health Violence, Abuse and Neglect Health Redesign Program

 What have we achieved so far?

-A key component of the Redesign Program is development of the Integrated Prevention and Response to Violence, Abuse and Neglect (IPARVAN) Framework.
-IPARVAN is an overarching strategic platform that outlines the guiding principles and key priorities to strengthen NSW Health services responding to violence, abuse and neglect.
+The Integrated Prevention and Response to Violence, Abuse and Neglect (IPARVAN) Framework is a key component of the VAN Redesign Program.
+The IPARVAN Framework is an overarching strategic platform for all of NSW Health to respond to violence, abuse and neglect.
+It outlines guiding principles and key priorities to strengthen NSW Health services responding to these issues alongside detailed guidance for NSW Health’s specialist VAN services.

 Implementation of the IPARVAN Framework is being undertaken in two overlapping phases:

-- Phase one will focus on the specific efforts required to strengthen integrated responses within local districts and networks for NSW VAN Services.
-It will be the focus of state-wide efforts during January 2019 to June 2020;
+- Phase One will focus on the specific efforts required for NSW Health VAN services to strengthen integrated responses.
+It was the focus of state-wide efforts during January 2019 to June 2020 however implementation will continue into Phase Two;

-- NSW Health released The Case for Change, which gives a summary of key findings from the research and literature.
+- The release of The Case for Change, which gives a summary of key findings from the research and literature.

-- The Integrated Violence, Abuse and Neglect Statistics and Research Project.
-The Project has developed infographics and fact sheets to help workers understand and communicate relevant violence, abuse and neglect statistics and research accurately and succinctly and to dispel myths, mistakes and misinformation about them.
+- The Integrated Violence, Abuse and Neglect Statistics and Research Project, which has infographics and fact sheets to help workers understand and communicate relevant violence, abuse and neglect statistics and research accurately and succinctly and to dispel myths, mistakes and misinformation about them.

-Phase two has commenced and aims to increase NSW health system’s focus on safety and improve health outcomes for people experiencing violence, particularly women and children, and those who present with complex, overlapping health and social issues by providing:
+The implementation of Phase One continues and will work to integrate NSW Health VAN services within districts and networks.
+Phase One will feed into Phase Two (June 2020 to June 2025), which has commenced.
+Phase Two aims to increase NSW Health system’s focus on safety and improved health outcomes for people experiencing violence, particularly women and children, and those who present with complex, overlapping health and social issues by providing:

 - a client-centred, integrated and trauma-informed service response;